tilgovi/dom-seek/README.md

 Returns the change in the offset.
 Note that this will be negative when the traversal causes the iterator to move backward.

-Raises an error when the root node of the iterator contains no text or `iter` is not a `NodeIterator` with a `whatToShow` property equal to `NodeFilter.SHOW_TEXT`.
+Raises `InvalidStateError` when the root node of the iterator contains no text or `iter` is not a `NodeIterator` with a `whatToShow` property equal to `NodeFilter.SHOW_TEXT`.

 Example